dimsemenov/PhotoSwipe/README.md

 - **enableMouseWheel**: Enables mouse wheel support.
 Default = true

+- **enableUIWebViewRepositionTimeout**: If enabled, continually checks to see if the device orientation has changed.
+Required as a work around for issue #141.
+Default = false

 - **fadeInSpeed**: The speed of any fading-in elements in milliseconds.
 Default = 250

 - **fadeOutSpeed**: The speed of any fading-out elements in milliseconds.
 Default = 250